Adults can increase their IQ throughout life, but increasing overall intelligence may be even more valuable. Learn the specific steps you should take.

 3. Play Chess

-If dual n-back isn’t to your liking, take up chess instead.
+If dual n-back isn’t to your liking, consider taking up chess instead.

-Chess increases concentration, problem-solving skills, and stimulates both sides of the brain.
-(17)
+Playing chess can increase concentration and problem-solving skills, and stimulates both sides of the brain.

 4. Continue Lifelong Education

 If you are a teen or young adult, stay in school.

 Students who stay in school longer have higher IQs.

 I hear this question often.
 Here's my answer:

 #1 Live a brain-healthy lifestyle first (Be Brain Fit tells you how).